-Objectives: To introduce the students to the history of the early history of the region.
+Objectives:To introduce the students to the history of the early history of the region.Pedagogy:Lectures, library work and discussions.

 INSTRUCTIONS FOR THE PAPER -SETTER AND CANDIDATES: (FOR PAPER in semester 1 AND 2)

 1. The syllabus has been divided into four Units.